ethereum-lists/tokens/README.md

 -  `community`: Twitter, Reddit, Slack or wherever else people hang out.
 -  `website`:   Official URL of the website.
 -  `address_eip1191`: Ethereum (or other chain) address of ERC-20 token, in [EIP-1191](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1191.md) mixed-case format.
+- `redFlags`: An array containing evidence on why the contract should be treated with caution.
+Example: `[{"type": "suspicious","comment": "fake scam token","url": "https://some.evidence"}]`

 # The assembled lists